Germany

 Round 2: Certificates and prizes in some federal countries.

-Round 3: Certificates, Book coupons.
+Round 3: Certificates, biology books, book coupons.
 Internships at German and foreign universities.

 Education